mErenSekkeli/RobustChangeCaptioningWithLevirCC/README.md

 ## Documentation
 You Can find article about this repository [here](https://drive.google.com/file/d/1afR7gHOXX-Hs93__5WEB9LXaJcl3iy0U/view?usp=sharing)

+## Description
+This repository contains code and data for a robust change captioning system.
+It enables the generation of descriptive captions for images with various changes, including semantic changes and distractor images.
+The system utilizes pre-trained ResNet models for feature extraction and offers tools for data preprocessing, training, testing, and evaluation.
+Whether you're interested in image captioning or exploring advanced machine learning techniques, this repository provides a robust foundation for your projects.

 ## Colab Setup
 1. You can access all project files [here](https://drive.google.com/drive/folders/1HgLErwlXiNE0L3IAc3_4CQH6HYizLUVR).